lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 To randomize your playlist press the button with two crossing arrows on it.

 To speed up playback faster than normal press the :kbd:`+` key or use :menuselection:`Playback --> Speed --> Faster`.
 To slow down playback slower than normal press the :kbd:`-` key :menuselection:`Playback --> Speed --> Slower`.

+To view info on your media press :kbd:`Control + I` or click :menuselection:`Tools --> Media info`.

 Screenshot
 ----------